Peter Volpe’s Starbucks account is frozen, and he doesn’t understand why. Is the company allowed to just confiscate his credits?

 In other words, the fact that you had purchased these cards was enough reason for Starbucks to close your account.

-I contacted Starbucks to get a few details of this dispute.
+My advocacy team and I contacted Starbucks to get a few details of this dispute.
 Let’s just say it was a long conversation.
 The company is well aware of your case, and a spokeswoman told me these scammy card purchases are a problem with other customers, too.
+(Here’s our ultimate guide to resolving your consumer problem.)

 Here’s how the deception works: A thief will steal a credit card number and charge thousands of dollars worth of Starbucks credit to it, then resell it at a discount through a site like eBay.
 By the time the crime is discovered, the bad guys are long gone, leaving the cardholder or the site to sort things out.

-In my discussions with Starbucks, it became clear that you had a history of dealing with the company, and that the interactions haven’t always been positive.
+In my discussions with Starbucks, it’s evident you’ve had a history of interactions, not always positive.
 Starbucks released a statement that said it has been “in ongoing conversations” with you.
+(Related: Scammed: How to Save Money and Find Better Service in a World of Schemes, Swindles, and Shady Deals.)

 “We temporarily froze his account due to a number of cards that were found to be fraudulently loaded and subsequently transferred onto his Gold Card,” it added.
 “We have issued him a new Starbucks Gold Card and look forward to crediting his account once he is able to provide us with the necessary documentation verifying that his card was not fraudulently loaded.”

-Starbucks’ position is that because a fraudulent card was used to make some of the purchases in your account, the entire account is suspect.
+Starbucks believes the entire account is suspect due to fraudulent card usage for some purchases.
 It will only return your credits if you can prove them wrong.

 According to its terms, it can do that.